Our Motel, Cabins, and Campground (no tents) are now OPEN.

 BLOW OFF A LITTLE STEAM

 Tecopa’s hot springs were likely discovered hundreds, if not thousands of years ago by the Southern Paiute people.
-In honor of the peacemaker, Tecopa was named for Chief Tecopa who lived here until his death in 1904.
-The first white men to use the springs was during the mid to late 1800’s when Tecopa and the surrounding area was occupied by mostly miners digging for borax, talc, and gold.
+In honor of the peacemaker, Tecopa was named for Chief Tecopa who lived here until he died in 1904.
+The first white men to use the springs was during the mid to late 1800s when Tecopa and the surrounding area were occupied by mostly miners digging for borax, talc, gold, and other minerals.
 They used the natural pool for bathing and washing laundry and it wasn’t until 1920 that the pool started it’s slow expansion into what we have today.
 First, the pool was made larger with dynamite, a changing room was erected later, then crude tubs were built, plumbing was put in, buildings and houses popped up, and motels and campgrounds followed.
 Today we have a close-knit little community of about 150 people and host visitors from around the world.
 Our water has even been compared to the famous hot springs of Baden Baden in Germany.

 Allow absorption of the minerals through the skin aiding in muscle recovery